swflynn/Chem131_UCI/Chem131_C_2017/Sample_Problems/18-17_McQuarrie/README.md

 Plot the fraction of HBr molecules in various rotational levels at both 300K and 1000K (consider J from 0 to 50).

 ## Answer:
-From P.745 McQuarrie (EQU.18.35) we find a fraction of diatomic molecules as a function of J.
+From P.745 McQuarrie (EQU.18.35) we find the population of diatomic molecules as a function of J.

 ## Code:
 I have written two different programs to solve this problem, one in Fortran and the other in Python.